EuropeanIFCBGroup/iRfcb/README.md

 ## Overview

-The `iRfcb` R package provides tools for working with Imaging FlowCytobot (IFCB) data, including quality control, particle size distribution analysis, and handling of annotated image data.
-This package facilitates the processing, analysis, and preparation of IFCB images and data for publication.
+The `iRfcb` R package offers a suite of tools for managing and performing quality control on Imaging FlowCytobot (IFCB) data.
+It streamlines the processing and analysis of IFCB data, facilitating the preparation of IFCB images and data for publication.
 It is especially useful for researchers using, or partly using, the MATLAB [ifcb-analysis](https://github.com/hsosik/ifcb-analysis) package.

 ### Key Features

 - **Data Management**: Comprehensive functions for reading IFCB files, counting and summarizing annotated and classified image data, and correcting annotated data.
-- **Quality Control**: Tools for analyzing particle size distribution and ensuring high data quality.
+- **Quality Control**: Tools for geospatial quality control of IFCB data and analysis of [Particle Size Distribution](https://github.com/kudelalab/PSD).
-- **Geospatial Analysis**: Functions to determine if the IFCB is near land or within specific marine basins.
 - **Image Extraction**: Tools to extract and prepare images for publication.
 - **Image Gallery**: Interactive gallery for viewing and selecting IFCB images.
 - **Taxonomical Data**: Tools for handling and analyzing taxonomic data and calculating biomass concentration from image data.